 With reissues and the first time on vinyl releases in the hundreds, I believe it’s really been having an effect on old things becoming new again with the reissue market waking up and becoming a growth segment in the industry.
 You don’t have to participate in or even like RSD in general, but you gotta admit that it has helped the industry of making records and record stores bigger and stronger.

-One of my favorite Canadian bands of the 90’s (after a lengthy hiatus still at it today) Limblifter never had vinyl when their albums were released.
-Over the last 2 years their first 2 albums have been remastered and pressed on vinyl for the first time and I’m over the moon with them.
-The second album was expanded to a double album 45rpm with extra tracks from the session that were not on the album.
+One of my favorite Canadian bands of the 90s (after a lengthy hiatus still at it today) Limblifter never had vinyl when their albums were released.
+Over the last 2 years, their first 2 albums have been remastered and pressed on vinyl for the first time and I’m over the moon with them.
+The second album was expanded to a double album 45rpm with extra tracks from the session that was not on the album.